carbon-language/carbon-lang/docs/design/generics/goals.md

 -   [Carbon templates](#relationship-to-templates) can still cover those exceptional cases that don't fit inside generics.
 -   If you want compile-time duck typing, that is available by way of templates.
--   There is no need to allow a specialization of some generic interface for some particular type to actually expose a _different_ interface, with different methods or different types in method signatures.
+-   We won't allow a specialization of some generic interface for some particular type to actually expose a _different_ interface, with different methods or different types in method signatures.
+This would break modular type checking.
 -   [Template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming)
     will not be supported by Carbon generics.
 We expect to address those use cases with metaprogramming or templates in Carbon.